janulm/Datathon-2025/TECHNICAL_DETAILS.md

 - **Parallel Semantic Matching**: Each concept-expanded query creates its own embedding vector, allowing parallel semantic comparison against the document corpus
 - **Higher Quality Matches**: By using multiple query vectors, we can find more precise matches for specific concepts in the documents
 - **Dimensional Coverage**: Different expanded vectors capture different semantic dimensions of the query intent
+- **Inference-Time Optimization**: The embedding matrices for documents remain unchanged while concept-specific search operates at query time, preserving scalability

 **Design Choice Rationale:**
 Standard RAG uses a single embedding vector, which forces a compromise between different semantic aspects of the query.
 Our multi-vector approach allows each concept to be independently matched, significantly improving retrieval quality.
+This architecture also provides a critical separation between the expensive document embedding process (done once) and the concept-driven search (done at inference), making the system both powerful and cost-efficient.

 ## 3. Domain-Based Document Clustering